pyeventsourcing/eventsourcing/README.md

 #### Event store

-To support different kinds of sequences, and allow for different schemas, the event store uses a "sequenced item mapper" to map domain events into sequenced items, and an "active record strategy" to map between sequenced items and data in a database.
+To support different kinds of sequences, and allow for different schemas for storing events, the event store uses a "sequenced item mapper" to map domain events into sequenced items, and an "active record strategy" to map between sequenced items and data in a database.
 The details have been made explicit so they can be easily replaced.

-The sequenced item mapper reads the event attribute values and derives the values of sequenced item fields, so it needs to know how to make those values.
+The sequenced item mapper reads the event attribute values and derives the values of sequenced item fields.
+It instrospects the sequences item class to map the derived values onto a sequenced item.

-The active record strategy introspects the sequence item class to map sequenced items on to the database object by reflection.
-It also knows how to read and write active records of the database.
-The active record class is expected to support the fields of the sequenced item class.
-Hence it is possible to use an alternative database management system and schema types by passing in an alternative active record class.
-And it is possible to completely change the schema names by passing in an alternative sequenced item class (along with a suitable active record class).
+The active record strategy reads and writes data in the database, using an active record class.
+It introspects the sequence item class to map sequenced items on to the database object by reflection.

+Hence, it is possible to use alternative field types (e.g. different sizes of integer for storing version numbers) by passing in an alternative active record class.
+It is possible to use different databases by replacing the active record strategy.
+It is possible to change the schema names (e.g. so the database records look more like "stored events" rather than "sequenced items") by passing in an alternative sequenced item class (along with a suitable active record class).
+And it is possible to extend or replace the schema by extending or replacing the active record strategy.

+We can also use the library's classes without any such customizations.

 ```python
 from eventsourcing.infrastructure.eventstore import EventStore